minkkun/linux-prj-1/README.md

 ## Project_Making
 This session is dedicated to the process of making the app.
-First I wget 'https://bulletin.case.edu/course-descriptions/' and then edit the html file to only contain the links of the subjects left.
+First I wget 'https://bulletin.case.edu/course-descriptions/' and then edit the html file so that it only contains the course links of the individual subjects left.
-Then I use grep to clear out the html code, only link left.
-I added wget and here and there, and then source to wget all of the subject links.
+Then I use `grep` and some bash code to clear out the html code, only links left.
+I added `wget` and the address prefix https://bulletin.case.edu and basically everything to make it works, and then `source` to `wget` all of the subject links.
+This is the result in the directory after that.
 <img src='https://i.imgur.com/QVkUUiJ.png'/>
-Then I had to write a php code (exec.php) to only extract the data I need in every html file, which looks somewhat like this.
+Then I had to write a php code (exec.php) to only extract the data I need in every individual html files, which looks somewhat like this.

 > ACCT 100.
 Foundations of Accounting I. 3 Units.
 >